 E-Maths vs A-Maths: Understanding the Difference

-Many students take both Elementary Mathematics (E-Maths) and Additional Mathematics (A-Maths).
-Elementary Mathematics covers foundational topics broadly; Additional Mathematics goes deeper into algebra, trigonometry, and introduces calculus.
-The subjects require different preparation approaches.
+Many students take both Elementary Mathematics (E-Maths) and Additional Mathematics (A-Maths) — Elementary Mathematics covers foundational topics broadly while Additional Mathematics goes deeper into algebra, trigonometry, and introduces calculus, requiring different preparation approaches.

 E-Maths focuses on: